manfredsteyer/ngx-build-plus/readme.md

 The ``config`` method works like a ``configHook`` (see above).

-To use a plugin, point to it's JavaScript representation (not the TypeScript file) using the ``--plugin`` switch:
+To use a plugin, point to its JavaScript representation (not the TypeScript file) using the ``--plugin`` switch:

 ```
 ng build --plugin ~dist\out-tsc\hook\plugin